Lina Wertmüller died in December 2021, aged 93.

 Sure.
 You’re turning 92 this August.

-I don’t want to know it, please!
+I don’t want to hear it, please!
 Haha.
 Just kidding.

 Would you like to say something about your time working with Federico Fellini?

-Federico was like an entire world.
+Federico was like an entire world of his own.
 He was this entire world I had the chance to get to know and work with, and this cannot be summarised just like that.
 That wouldn’t be fair.
 We ought to sit around a fireplace and start talking about this very long story that lasted for years and years of my life.

-I would absolutely love to sit by a fireplace with you Madam, but it’s June.
+I would love to sit by a fireplace with you Madam, but it’s June.

 So why did you buy them?